REAM-lab/STING/README.md

     ```
     (.venv)$ gamspy show license
     ```
     to verify the installation of the license.
-You may need to install some solvers to run power flow or other optimization models in STING.
-For example, to install ipopt in GAMSPy, you can execute this command in your terminal having your python environment activated.
+You need to install some solvers to run power flow or other optimization models in STING.
+Install ipopt in GAMSPy, you can execute this command in your terminal having your python environment activated.
     ```
     (.venv)$ gamspy install solver ipopt
      ```

 4. **Run STING**: To ensure that STING was installed correctly navigate to the examples folder.
-Then, within your python virtual environment, launch python3.14 and execute `run_ssm()`.
-    ```
-    (.venv)$ cd ./examples/testcase1/
-    (.venv)$ python3.12
-    >>> from sting.main import run_ssm
-    >>> run_ssm()
-    ```
+You will see testcases.
+Execute the file run.py.

+## EMT simulation (Optional)

+Currently, we are offering a library of EMT models in Simulink using Specialized Power Systems (SPS) models.
+The idea is to replace these EMT models with pure Python scripts for EMT simulation.
+We are working on it.
+Make sure that you have MATLAB R2025a.

+1. **Open SPS library**: Go to the folder sps_library.
+Open the library, and make sure that it is open while you are running EMT simulation with our testcases.